 - Exposure to pollutants

 - History of frequent childhood lung infections

-- Coughing up clear sputum (mucus from deep in the lungs)
+- Increased sputum production—mucus from deep in the lungs

 - Shortness of breath with activity